cyberbotics/webots-doc/guide/how-to.md

 **Keywords**: Supervisor, contact points, cylinder collisions

 ![cylinder_stack.png](images/cylinder_stack.png) In this example, a stack of cylinders collapses.
-A Supervisor get information on the contact points and display the reaction forces in the `Console`.
+A Supervisor gets information on the contact points and displays the reaction forces in the `Console`.

 ### force\_control.wbt